 The purpose becomes creation, not consumption.

 In the beehive, the queen bee’s sole responsibility is to produce more bees.
-She is ultimately responsible for the existence of the colony as the only bee in the colony able to lay eggs.
+She is ultimately responsible for the existence of the colony, as the only bee capable of laying eggs.
 She can be considered the primary caregiver, with the health of her hive her ultimate goal.

-In the age of knowledge workers, the queen bee is not as much the manager in the same sense as the pack of lions, but rather the visionary, giving birth to new ideas that will enable the organization to survive and expand.
+In the age of knowledge workers, the queen bee is not as much the manager in the same sense as the pack of lions; still, rather than the visionary, giving birth to new ideas that will enable the organisation to survive and expand.

-In the organization, the queen bee is the person who is the strongest visionary, not the most dominant personality.
-It is the Steve Jobs of Apple who envisioned making technology accessible to everyone and beautiful at the same time.
-Also, it is the Larry Page and Sergey Brin of Google whose aim is to organize the world’s information and make it accessible and usable to everyone.
+In the organisation, the queen bee is the person who is the strongest visionary, not the most dominant personality.
+It was Steve Jobs of Apple who envisioned making technology accessible to everyone while also making it beautiful.
+Also, it is the Larry Page and Sergey Brin of Google whose aim is to organise the world’s information and make it accessible and usable to everyone.
 It is Arianna Huffington of The Huffington Post, with her sleep revolution, Thrive and one of the first media houses to listen to their audience and give them a voice.

 2. Chosen by the people